EMS guide to 'Star Wars': 8 injuries and how to treat them

 Greg: We need to wrap this up.

-Michael: Can we go see the "Star Wars: The Force Awakens"?
+Michael: Can we go see the new "Star Wars?"

 Greg: Of course … May the Force be with you.